 Termite mounds are among the most conspicuous, edifying and ecologically significant landscape features in tropical and savanna ecosystems.
 Mound-building termites play a vital role in soil modification through the selective excavation, transport, and deposition of soil particles, clay minerals, and organic materials.
 These activities result in the formation of termite mounds whose physical, chemical, and biological properties often differ greatly from those of the surrounding soils.
 Consequently, termite mounds influence soil fertility, hydrological processes, vegetation distribution, and overall ecosystem functioning, with important implications for land management and agricultural productivity (Sileshi,et al., 2010)

 Macrotermes bellicosus is one of the most dominant and widely distributed species across the West African savanna zone among mound-building termites.
-This species is particularly known for constructing large, permanent epigeal mounds, characterized by complex internal structures, including chambers, galleries, ventilation shafts, and fungal combs Bandiya (2012) and Tilahun et al. (2012)..
+This species is particularly known for constructing large, permanent epigeal mounds, characterized by complex internal structures, including chambers, galleries, ventilation shafts, and fungal combs Bandiya (2012) and Tilahun et al. (2012).
 These internal structures facilitate the cultivation of symbiotic fungi (Termitomyces spp), which contribute significantly to organic matter decomposition and nutrient cycling within the mound environment.
 As a result of these biological activities, mound soils of M. bellicosus are often enriched in clay, calcium carbonate, exchangeable cations, and organic matter compared to adjacent top soils (Abe, 2009; Mujinya et al., 2013; Tilahun et al., 2012).

 In Nigeria, M. bellicosus has been widely reported as a key ecosystem engineer, particularly within the savanna regions (Shindi et al., 2019).
 Studies conducted across northern Nigeria indicate that soils derived from termite mounds exhibit improved nutrient status, altered texture, and enhanced fertility potential compared to surrounding soils (Aiki et al., 2013; Shindi et al., 2019; Bandiya, (2012) and Bandiya and Yahaya, 2020), termite mounds are abundant and form prominent features of the landscape.
 Termite mound soils are richer in nutrients, they have higher clay content, and exhibit different physico-chemical properties compared to adjacent soils (Abe, 2009; Mujinya et al., 2013; Shindi et al., 2019; Bandiya and Yahaya, 2020).
 However, despite their visibility and ecological relevance, systematic information on mound dispersion patterns and the physico-chemical properties of mound soils and surrounding soils, and recognizing importance of M. bellicosus in modifying soil properties and influencing savanna ecosystems, there is limited information on mound dispersion patterns and the chemical composition of mound soils and surrounding soils in the study area.
 This lack of specific data hampers efforts to quantify the contribution of termite activity to soil fertility enhancement and limits the effective utilization of termite mound materials as potential soil amendment.